lr42/gentle/roadmap.md

 Maintenance
 ------------------------------------------------------------------------

-- [ ] Add documentation on how to install the project.
 - [ ] Code formatting and linting.
 - [ ] Change the long break color to violet, and the short break to blue.
+- [ ] Add a tooltip/title to the task bar icon.
 - [x] Create a GitHub repository for the project.
 - [x] Include the `stama` library.
 - [x] Get a proper icon.

-<a href="https://www.flaticon.com/free-icons/flower" title="flower icons">Flower icons created by Freepik - Flaticon</a>
+- [x] Add documentation on how to install the project.

 Soon